Steve Winwood: Solo career success

+In 2008, Winwood was awarded an honorary doctorate from the Berklee College of Music to add to his honorary degree from Aston University, Birmingham.

+Recent activity

-In 2008, he was awarded an honorary doctorate from the Berklee College of Music to add to his honorary degree from Aston University, Birmingham.
-On 28 March 2012 Winwood was one of Roger Daltrey's special guest stars for "An Evening with Roger Daltrey and Friends" gig, in aid of the Teenage Cancer Trust at the Royal Albert Hall.
+On 28 March 2012, Winwood was one of Roger Daltrey's special guest stars for "An Evening with Roger Daltrey and Friends" gig, in aid of the Teenage Cancer Trust at the Royal Albert Hall.

 In 2013, Winwood toured North America with Rod Stewart as part of the "Live the Life" tour.
-In 2014, Winwood toured North America with Tom Petty & The Heartbreakers.
+In 2014, Winwood toured North America with Tom Petty & the Heartbreakers.

-In January 2020, a North American summer tour was announced with Steely Dan.

 On 17 February 2020, Winwood participated in "A Tribute to Ginger Baker", which took place at Eventim Apollo Hammersmith in London.
 Other participants were Ron Wood, Roger Waters, and Eric Clapton.
 The concert was held in honour of Ginger Baker, his former band member in Blind Faith, who had died the previous year.

-Group work

-In 1994, Capaldi and Winwood reunited Traffic for a new album, Far From Home, and a tour, including a performance at Woodstock '94 Festival.
-That same year, Winwood appeared on the A Tribute To Curtis Mayfield CD, recording Mayfield's "It's All Right".

-In 1995, Winwood released "Reach for the Light" for the animated film Balto.
-In 1997, Winwood released a new album, Junction Seven, toured the US, and sang with Chaka Khan at the VH-1 Honors.